dart-archive/pub-dartlang/app/doc/pubspec.markdown

   sdk: ">=0.3.4"
 {% endhighlight %}

-When you install a package that doesn't work with your installed Dart SDK, pub will show you an error message and ask you to resolve it.
-You can usually fix this by upgrading to the latest Dart SDK, or locking to an older version of that dependency that does work with your SDK.
+Pub will try to find the latest version of a package whose SDK constraint works with the version of the Dart SDK that you have installed.

 [pubsite]: http://pub.dartlang.org
 [semantic versioning]: http://semver.org/